 Jasper Tudor's invasion

-King Louis provider Jasper Tudor, the Earl of Pembroke, with three ships and fifty soldiers to invade Wales.
+King Louis XI of France provided Jasper Tudor, the Earl of Pembroke, with three ships and fifty soldiers to invade Wales.
 The small invasion force planned to gain support against Edward IV and help the Lancastrian garrison trapped at Harlech Castle.
 The castle was surrounded by the English so Pembroke attacked and occupied Denbigh gaining many supporters.
 Lord Herbert was dispatched to deal with the threat and defeated Pembroke who managed to escape.